andy-schulz/thekla/docs/features/rest/CONFIGURATION.md

 )
 ````

-### Specify options on Method Level
+### On Method Level

-The request itself is immutable, so you can set the options directly before the method executes.
+The request itself is immutable, so you can set the options directly before executing the request.

+You can reuse the

 ````typescript
 const Richard: Actor = Actor.named(`Richard`);